 A: If your dog has not had a bowel movement by the 5th day following surgery, there are several at-home remedies you can try to help soften the stool and allow them to pass it:

-- Metamucil – Metamucil, a stool softener that contains psyllium husk, can be purchased at your local pharmacy and given to your pup to help with constipation.
-You can follow the directions on the container to get the right amount for your dog’s weight.
-A good general rule is to mix ¼ tsp – ½ tsp into your dog’s food twice daily, for a total of about ½ tsp – 1 tsp per day.
-Be sure your dog drinks plenty of water after giving them Metamucil.
+- Miralax – Miralax, a tasteless laxative that can be purchased at your local pharmacy and given to your pup to help with constipation.
+Miralax works by helping to bring water back into the intestinal tract to get things moving.
+A good general rule is to mix it into your dog’s food twice daily.
+Be sure your dog drinks plenty of water after giving them Miralax.
+As always, it’s best to connect with your vet before starting any over-the-counter medication.
+But, the general dosing can be found below.

 - Fluid intake – Post-surgery pups can be too tired or uncomfortable to drink their usual amount of water, and dehydration can lead to constipation.
 If your dog is reluctant to drink enough water, try mixing some low-sodium beef or chicken broth into their water to make it more appealing, or mix some water in with their meals.